gdha/www.it3.be/_posts/2022-05-20-key-expired.md

 <strong>How to renew an expired key of Ubuntu repository</strong>

-On my Ubuntu 18 system we cannot update our ReaR snapshot software package anymore, becasue the release key has been expired:
+On my Ubuntu 18 system we cannot update our ReaR snapshot software package anymore, because the release key has been expired:

 ```bash
 $ sudo apt-key list | grep -A 1 expired